 The Authority, as described in its Business Plans, has not secured funding for constructing the entire Phase 1 system, including the San Jose to Merced Project Section and the San Francisco to San Jose Project Section.
 Cost has been and will continue to be a major concern for the HSR project as a whole.
-Given the high costs and disruptions associated with grade separations, the Authority cannot commit to grade separations as part of mitigation for Alternative 4 for the San Jose to Merced Project Section).
+Given the high costs and disruptions associated with grade separations, the Authority cannot commit to grade separations as part of mitigation for Alternative 4 for the San Jose to Merced Project Section (or for the San Francisco to San Jose Project Section).